mermaid-js/mermaid/docs/gantt.md

 ## Styling

 Styling of the a gantt diagram is done by defining a number of css classes.
+During rendering, these classes are extracted from the file located at src/themes/sequence.scss

 ### Classes used